top of page

 • Incense and a ghee lamp

-• Durva grass, a sacred plant with cooling properties, considered very dear to Ganesha
+• Durva grass, a sacred plant with cooling properties, considered very dear to Ganesha.

+These offerings are often made in the morning, at the beginning of new ventures, or on Mondays (a day associated with Shiva) or during Ganesh Chaturthi.
 Even placing a small Ganesha idol or image near your meditation space and greeting him with a bow or candlelight can become a meaningful ritual.

 Ganesha Mantra: Om Gam Ganapataye Namaha